cassiozen/useStateMachine/README.md

 | initial     | * | The initial state node this machine should be in |
 | states      | * | Define the possible finite states the state machine can be in. |

-### Defining States
+## Defining States

 A finite state machine can be in only one of a finite number of states at any given time.
 As an application is interacted with, events cause it to change state.

-States are defined with the state name as a key and an object describing which events this state responds to (and to which other state the machine should transition to):
+States are defined with the state name as a key and an object with two possible keys: `on` (which events this state responds to) and `effect` (run arbitrary code when entering or exiting this state):

+## On (Events & transitions)

+Describes which events this state responds to (and to which other state the machine should transition to when this event is sent):

 ```typescript
 states: {